Keith Emerson: Songs composed by Emerson (alone or with contributions from others)

 Besides his "Piano Concerto", there are several examples of Emerson creativity in original composition.
-Since the late Sixties he wrote a wide typology of pieces in different musical styles ranging from pop rock songs such as "Flower King of Flies", "The Thoughts of Emerlist Davjack", "Happy Freuds" to complex pieces including transversal influences from baroque to contemporary and jazz, anticipating the progressive genre ("For Example", "Five Bridges Suite").
-During the seventies alongside arrangements of classic tracks and Lake's ballads, a decisive element of EL&P's albums are the compositions featuring music entirely written by Emerson.
-His trademark is a very varied range of musical approach: songs with a hard rock impact with a jazz flavour such as "Bitches Crystal", "A Time and a Place", "Living Sin", examples of country or stride piano such as "Jeremy Bender" or "Benny the Bouncer", and adventurous instrumentals difficult to classify in one genre, such as "The Three Fates", "Tank" and "Abaddon's Bolero".
-The more structured and complex epic tracks such as "Tarkus", "Trilogy", "The Endless Enigma", "Karn Evil 9", "Pirates", "Memoirs of an Officer and a Gentleman" are all Emerson’s compositions.
-As a soloist, after his "Piano Concerto" a period of compositions recorded with the orchestra opened during the early Eighties ("Inferno", "Nighthawks", "Orchestral Suite to Best Revenge").
+Since the late 1960s he wrote a wide typology of pieces in different musical styles ranging from pop rock songs such as "Flower King of Flies", "The Thoughts of Emerlist Davjack", "Happy Freuds" to complex pieces including transversal influences from baroque to contemporary and jazz, anticipating the progressive genre ("For Example", "Five Bridges Suite").
+During the 1970s alongside arrangements of classic tracks and Lake's ballads, a decisive element of EL&P's albums are the compositions featuring music entirely written by Emerson.
+His trademark is a varied range of musical approach: songs with a hard rock impact with a jazz flavour such as "Bitches Crystal", "A Time and a Place", "Living Sin", examples of country or stride piano such as "Jeremy Bender" or "Benny the Bouncer", and adventurous instrumentals difficult to classify in one genre, such as "The Three Fates", "Tank" and "Abaddon's Bolero".

+The more structured and complex epic tracks such as "Tarkus", "Trilogy", "The Endless Enigma", "Karn Evil 9", "Pirates", "Memoirs of an Officer and a Gentleman" are all Emerson's compositions.
+As a soloist, after his "Piano Concerto" a period of compositions recorded with the orchestra opened during the early 1980s ("Inferno", "Nighthawks", "Orchestral Suite to Best Revenge").
 In the following decades Emerson composed many pieces for piano, such as "The Dreamer", "And Then January", "Outgoing Tide", "Broken Bough" and "Soulscapes", displaying an intimate and crepuscular inspiration, also reiterated in orchestral pieces such as "Glorietta Pass" and "After All of This".
-Funky and dance rhythms can be found in several songs present in the Murderock and Nighthawks soundtracks, whereas in some tracks of Godzilla Final Wars the sound are those of the 2000s.
 A return to the visionary and tumultuous style of progressive music is represented by the album recorded under the name of the Keith Emerson Band, which includes the long suite "The House Of Ocean Born Mary" co-written with Marc Bonilla.

 See the section below for a list of songs composed or co-composed by Emerson.